Types of Mattresses (Comparison Guide)

 What Type of Mattress is Best for You?

 First, determine your sleep style; are you a side sleeper, a stomach sleeper, or a back sleeper?
-From there think about any levels of back pain or other body strain that comes from sleeping.
-Do you or your partner move around when they sleep, and does that effect one or the other?
+From there, think about any levels of back pain or other body strain that comes from sleeping.
+Do you or your partner move around when they sleep, and does that affect one or the other?
 What sort of support do you think you will need?

-After determining the needs of the mattress you will need, read below and see if it lines up with what you THINK you will need.
-Commonly people pile high with mattress toppers and the softest pillows they can find, but sometimes that is the exact opposite of what they need, and what their body is asking for.
+After determining the mattress you will need, read below and see if it lines up with what you think you will need.
+People commonly pile high with mattress toppers and the softest pillows they can find, but sometimes that is the exact opposite of what they need and what their bodies are asking for.

 Best for Side Sleepers

-10 inch mattress10″ Memory foam mattress – See at Amazon
+10″ Memory foam mattress – See at (Sponsored) Amazon

 Best for Stomach Sleepers